AbhishekGowda28/daily-coding/100-js-algo/README.md

 808 minutes mean that it's 13:28 now, so the answer should be 1 + 3 + 2 + 8 = 14.

 ---
+# Longest Digit Prefix

+Given a string, output its longest prefix which contains only digits.

+**Example**

+- For inputString="123aa1", the output should be longestDigitsPrefix(inputString) = "123".

+---